Dan Wheldon: 2008–2011

 For the 2008 season, Wheldon stayed with CGR.
 He began the year finishing third at the season-opening Gainsco Auto Insurance Indy 300 at Homestead–Miami Speedway after moving through the field starting from 22nd.
 Wheldon won the RoadRunner Turbo Indy 300 at Kansas Speedway three races later, becoming IndyCar's first driver to claim two consecutive victories at the track.
-He started second in the Indianapolis 500 finishing ten places lower in twelfth due to handling problems in the final 50 laps.
+He started second in the Indianapolis 500 finishing ten places lower in twelfth due to handling problems in the final fifty laps.
 Wheldon took his second (and final) victory of the season in the Iowa Corn Indy 250 at Iowa Speedway.
 He donated his winnings to help the victims of the recent tornadoes and flooding which had occurred in Iowa.
 As IndyCar had become more orientated towards road and street circuits following the merger of it and the Champ Car World Series, his performance diminished in the remaining races since his driving on such tracks were not as good as on ovals.
 He achieved one further podium finish, a second-place at Nashville Speedway, and five top-seven finishes for fourth in the drivers' championship with 492 points.

 Wheldon planned to extend his CGR contract when Chip Ganassi provided him with an offer in May 2008.
 He decided against doing so when he learnt AGR's Kanaan had begun discussions with the team.
-He felt betrayed and began talking to other teams.
+Though Kanaan ultimately ended up staying with AGR, Wheldon felt betrayed and began talking to other teams.
 Wheldon told CGR three months later in Detroit of his decision to leave them at the season's conclusion.
 On 2 September, CGR announced that Wheldon would be released from his contract at the end of the season as Dario Franchitti left NASCAR and returned to IndyCar.
 Wheldon returned to the full-time one-car Panther Racing team for the 2009 season following an agreement with his management and team owner John Barnes in mid-August.
 He struggled to perform in the first three races, but he took his first top-ten finish with a fifth at the Toyota Grand Prix of Long Beach.
 At the Indianapolis 500, Wheldon qualified in eighteenth and finished second.
 The rest of Wheldon's season saw him achieve a best finish of fourth at Iowa Speedway and three top-tens.
 He did not attain those results in seven of the last eight races.
 He was tenth in the championship standings with 354 points, his lowest finish since he placed eleventh in 2003.